mayamengya/cotton-cloudy/README.md

 ## Future Plans

-I aim to continue practicing key concepts of HTML, CSS, and other web technologies, with a specific focus on accessibility.
+I aim to continue practicing key concepts of HTML/CSS, and other web technologies, with a specific focus on accessibility.
 This project will serve as a base for ongoing practice and experimentation.